5-minute read

 Corporation tax in the UK is a tax that limited companies need to pay on their profits.

 Corporation tax is essentially an income tax for companies, but the difference is that companies don’t have a personal allowance.
-This means that as soon as your business starts making a profit, it needs to start paying corporation tax at the 19 per cent rate (unless it’s previously made losses).

 Registering for corporation tax with HMRC is one of the first things you should do when setting up your limited company.
-You can do this on the gov.uk website.
+You can do this on the government website.
 You have to register within three months of starting to trade, which includes:

-If you register late, you may get a penalty, so make sure registering for corporation tax is at the top of your checklist when starting out.
+If you register late, you may get a penalty, so make sure registering for HMRC corporation tax is at the top of your checklist when starting out.

 Year | Rate on profits below £300,000 | Main rate on profits above £300,000 |